 authority or regulation supporting this.

-If a bailiff or HCEO uses a wheel clamp on your vehicle, you can legally remove the clamp using bolt cutters and take the
+If a bailiff or HCEO uses a wheel clamp on your vehicle while executing invalid enforcement, you can legally remove the clamp using bolt cutters and take the

 vehicle - even if you signed a Regulation 15 Controlled Goods Agreement listing the vehicle on it.

 Agreement does not entitle the bailiff to deprive you the

 continued normal use of the levied goods or vehicle while

 it remains in your possession (unless you breach the terms of the repayment agreement), so there is no criminal

 liability if you remove an illegal wheel clamp using bolt cutters

 NOTE: If the levy on